dinanathsj29/css3-fundamentals-tutorial/README.md

 #### 1. Creating Table-based Layout `(not recommended)`
 - The purpose of the `<table>` element is to display tabular data
 - The simplest and most popular way of creating layouts is using HTML `<table>` tag.
 These tables are arranged in columns and rows, so you can utilize these rows and columns in whatever way you like.
 - The `<table>` element was not designed to be a layout tool!
-Before introduction to Div tag, web designers/developers use to follow table based layout
+Before the introduction to Div tag, web designers/developers use to follow table-based layout
 > **Note**: Do not use tables for your page layout!
 They will make code length, tedious and brings a mess into your code

 > **Syntax & Example (CSS Table base layout)**: